 Often the subject of comedy sketches or included in popular movies, in reality noisy neighbors are no laughing matter.
 As anyone who’s experienced living near an excessively loud neighbor can attest, a property owner’s use and enjoyment of their own property can be seriously negatively impacted by inconsiderate neighbors.
 Late night loud parties, live bands, construction or other work noise: all these and more can leave you thinking, “is there anything I can do for some peace and quiet?”
-Luckily, property owners in Arizona have remedies when it comes to their noisy neighbors.
+Luckily, mortgage broker in Ladysmith can help you have the quiet home you’ve always dreamed of..

 Local Noise Ordinances

 The simplest solution when it comes to dealing with noisy neighbors is to get the local police involved.
 Most cities in Arizona have ordinances that deal with noise levels in residential areas.
 For example, in the City of Mesa, noise that is intermittent or continuous for a period of at least 15 minutes, or between the hours of 10:00 p.m. and 6:00 a.m., and exceeds the property line and disturbs the peace and order of the neighborhood or a person of ordinary sensibilities can be considered a violation of the City’s noise ordinance.